-Director Orna Ross and Communications Manager Boni Wagner-Stafford share this excerpt from their draft and forthcoming Copyright Bill of Rights book, discussing independent authors and copyright, and they invite your input and feedback.
+ALLi continues to work on development of its Copyright Bill of Rights (working title) for the global self-published author in the digital age.
+ALLi Founder and Director Orna Ross and Communications Manager Boni Wagner-Stafford share this excerpt from their draft and forthcoming Copyright Bill of Rights book discussing independent authors and copyright.

 Copyright is a passive right; its benefit is in the fact that it exists, that the principle of ownership and the right to share in any accruing income has been given the stamp of law.
 Under that law, authors trade in their rights to produce and sell books and other content in a variety of formats (ebook, print audio) and languages, on a wide range of distribution platforms, and can also license or permanently transfer or assign their rights to others.